jtabalujan2/band-route-problem/readme.md

 - Open up localhost:3000
 - To change data set:
   ```
-  Change the data set you'd like to use from src/data.js
-  Make change in algo.js -> Line 60
-      - findShortestPath(data.points40))
-      - findShortestPath(data.points200))
-      - findShortestPath(data.points500))
-  node algo.js
+  label: "City: ",
+  data: (select between chartData0/chartData1/chartData2),

+  or

   ```

   To-do: (Things I didn't get to accomplish due to time-limit)
   - Render table listing the locations in order
-  - Style the website
+  - Style the website (Done)
   - Add labels to the first and last point on the graph
   - Add buttons to display the different data points and call the function so you do not need to change dataset manually

 ### Fill in comments, external tool usage, and time tracking